alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Let's talk about the elephant in the room: the money.

 The software industry pays stupidly well.
-Based on Berkeley Career Center surveys, EECS graduates averaged starting salaries of $108,000 in 2014.
+Based on Berkeley Career Center surveys, in 2014 EECS graduates averaged starting salaries of $108,000.
-For a company in Silicon Valley, this actually is not that surprising, but if that salary for new grads doesn't seem slightly insane, you need to recalibrate what you know about money.
+For a company in Silicon Valley, this is actually not that surprising, but if that salary for new grads doesn't seem slightly insane, you need to recalibrate your thoughts about money.

 That's not even getting into the perks.
 Companies like Google, Facebook, and LinkedIn sell themselves by offering insane perks.